pravega/pravega/documentation/src/docs/security/pravega-security-encryption.md

     http://www.apache.org/licenses/LICENSE-2.0
 -->
 # Pravega Encryption

 ## Encryption of data in flight

 Pravega ensures that all the data in flight can be passed by applying encryption.
 The different [channels](https://github.com/pravega/pravega/wiki/PDP-23:-Pravega-security----encryption-and-Role-Based-Access-Control#b-encryption-of-data-in-flight-over-network-and-in-tier-1)
 can be configured with TLS and encryption can be enabled for them.

 ### Certificate Management

 Pravega expects administrators and users to create and manage certificate creation, deployment and management.
 Pravega provides various configuration parameters using which certificates for different communication channels can be specified.

 ### Encrypted data flow between Pravega client and Pravega controller and segment store

 Pravega uses same certificate to interact with the controller and segment store.
 The certificates needs to be mentioned specifically on the client and the server machine.

 **Note:** These certificates are not loaded from the truststore.

 ### Encrypted data flow between Pravega and Tier 1 (Apache Bookkeeper)

 Pravega segment store uses Apache Bookkeeper as Tier 1 storage.
 Apache Bookkeeper supports JKS based truststore.
 Segment store uses JKS based truststore to interact with it.
-The configurations can be found [here](pravega-security-configurations.md#pravega-segmentstore).
+The configurations can be found [here](pravega-security-configurations.md#pravega-segment-store).

 ### Encrypted access to Apache Zookeeper

 This implementation is still in [progress](https://github.com/pravega/pravega/issues/2034).

 ## Encryption of data at rest

 ### Encryption of data in Tier 1
 Pravega uses Apache BookKeeper as Tier 1 implementation.
 Apache Bookkeeper currently does not support encryption of data written to disk.

 ### Encryption of data in Tier 2
 Pravega can work with multiple Tier 2 implementations.
-Currently we have HDFS, extended S3 and filesystem (NFS) as Tier 2 implementations.
-These Tier 2 can be independantly configured to enable encryption.
-The working fo Pravega with them is transparent.
+Currently we have HDFS, extended S3 and file system (NFS) as Tier 2 implementations.
+These Tier 2 can be independently configured to enable encryption.
+The integration and working of Pravega with Tier 2 is transparent.